Don't Cry for Me Argentina: Promotion and live performances

 No official video was shot for the song.
 Instead, the scene from the movie, where Eva performs the song at the balcony of the Casa Rosada, was used.
-In 1993, two years before being cast in Evita, Madonna performed an impromptu version of the song during her first visit to Argentina with The Girlie Show World Tour.
-Eight years later, on her 2001 Drowned World Tour, an instrumental version of the song was used as an interlude, featuring several dancers doing a Tango number.
+In 1993, two years before being cast in Evita, Madonna performed an impromptu version of the song during her first visit to Argentina with the Girlie Show.
+Eight years later, on 2001's Drowned World Tour, an instrumental version of the song was used as an interlude, featuring several dancers doing a Tango number.
 The performance on 26 August 2001, at The Palace of Auburn Hills, outside of Madonna's hometown of Detroit was recorded and released in the live video album, Drowned World Tour 2001.
 On the Buenos Aires stop of her Sticky & Sweet Tour in December 2008, after performing "You Must Love Me", Madonna also performed "Don't Cry for Me Argentina" as scenes from Evita played on the backdrop screens.
 The performances of both songs in the city were recorded in the live DVD titled, Sticky & Sweet Tour (2010).

-The singer once again performed the song in Argentina during The MDNA Tour in December 2012.
+The singer once again performed the song in Argentina during the MDNA Tour in December 2012.
 For the performance, she had the word "Eva" painted across her back.
 Madonna also did a "passionate rendition" of "Don't Cry for Me Argentina" during the Miami stop of her Rebel Heart Tour on 23 January 2016, accompanied by acoustic guitar.
 On 6 December, Madonna performed "Don't Cry for Me Argentina" during the Carpool Karaoke segment of The Late Late Show with James Corden.
+Seven years later, on the Celebration Tour, the song was mashed-up with "La Isla Bonita" (1987).
+The number ended with Madonna ―who donned a cowboy hat, leather jacket, and pride flag as cape― chanting the phrase "no fear!", while a picture of Irish singer Sinéad O'Connor was shown on the backdrop screens.
+From the Palm Springs Tribune, Marc Bearden felt the rendition was "beautifully done".